prijkes/AIReviewer/ARCHITECTURE.md

 ## Overview

-Quaally is a **queue-based, conversational AI assistant** with autonomous function calling capabilities for pull request code reviews.
+Quaaly is a **queue-based, conversational AI assistant** with autonomous function calling capabilities for pull request code reviews.

 ## High-Level Architecture